Does My Pet Need a License?

 Breaking the Rules

-If you fail to obey the rules outlined in the dog bylaw, you could be subject to fines ranging up to $1000.00.
+If you fail to obey the rules outlined in the bylaw, you could be subject to fines ranging up to $1000.

-Stray Dogs are also captured and impounded.
-If no one claims the animal, the Animal Control Officer will make an attempt to find the owner.
-If no owner is found within a reasonable time frame the Town has several options available to deal with the animal (see Animal Control Bylaw # 808), including finding a new home for the dog or even having it put down if it is determined that the dog is unsuitable for placement with a new owner.
-The Town works closely with the local Hanna SPCA to find homes for stray animals.
+Stray and wandering dogs are captured and impounded.
+The Animal Control Officer will make every attempt to find the owner.
+If no owner is found within a reasonable time frame the Town has several options available to deal with the animal (see Animal Control Bylaw # 808).
+Animal Control works closely with the local Hanna SPCA to find homes for stray animals.

 Dog Licenses come up for renewal on January 1st of each year.
-Notices of renewal are sent to each registered license holder at the beginning of the year as a friendly reminder, however the onus to purchase a license remains with all dog owners with in the Town limits.
+Notices of renewal are sent to each registered license holder at the beginning of the year as a friendly reminder.
+Please notify us immediately if your fur friend has crossed the rainbow bridge so we may remove you from the renewal process.

 Enlightened Dog owners and their neighbors know that Dogs bark!
 Its instinctive for dogs to warn their owners of possible threats to them or their property.